A No-Code Introduction to Describing Data

 Now, the mean \(= 1514 / 11 = 137.6.\) The mean is highly influenced by one person with a very high score.

 To summarize, let’s consider all of the individuals in the NHANES sample.
-For all scores, we can count how many people have the corresponding score for SBP, here’s a listing of the 114 unique scores for SBP observed in the data frame and the number of people with each of those scores in the sample:
+For all unique SBP scores, we can count how many people have the corresponding score for SBP, here’s a listing of the 114 unique scores for SBP observed in the data frame and the number of people with each of those unique scores in the sample:

-We can also create a graph that show this same information.
+We can create a graph that show this same information.
 Here, on the x-axis (the bottom of the graph) all of the observed scores of SBP are displayed.
 On the y-axis (the left side of the graph) the number of people with the corresponding score for SBP are displayed.

 To summarize, the Mode, Median, and Mean are measures of central tendency that summarize a set of scores (data points) by identifying a central or typical value within that dataset.